jleo3/BEWDiful_Students/01_Setup/slides/slides_01.md

 This class is using Ruby 2.0 and Rails 4.0.
 We will use SublimeText2 for editing files.

 1. Copy and paste the following in your command prompt and hit ENTER:
-\curl -L https://get.rvm.io | bash -s stable --ruby -s stable --rails
+"\curl -L https://get.rvm.io | bash -s stable --ruby -s stable --rails"

 2. Copy and paste the following in your browser and hit ENTER: http://c758482.r82.cf2.rackcdn.com/Sublime%20Text%202.0.2.dmg

 ---

 ##Introductions